 Supervisor or trustee fee – pays the supervisor or trustee for overseeing all funds offered by the scheme and for holding the fund’s assets.

 Performance-based fee – a bonus paid to the fund manager for achieving a return that’s better than the target return.
-Only a few KiwiSaver managers charge a performance-based fee.
+Only a few KiwiSaver managers charge a performance-based fee but a larger number of KiwiSaver managers invest through other investment managers – called ‘underlying managers’ – who may charge performance fees.

 You may also be charged fees to: